John Bingham, 7th Earl of Lucan: Inquest

-The dowager countess's Queen's Counsel attempted to ask Lady Lucan about the nature of their relationship or if she hated her husband, but Thurston ruled his line of questioning inadmissible.
-Woman Detective Constable Sally Blower, who had taken a statement from Lady Frances Bingham on 20 November 1974, read the young girl's words to the court.
+Lucan's mother's Queen's Counsel attempted to ask Veronica about the nature of their relationship or whether she hated her husband, but Thurston ruled his line of questioning inadmissible.
+Detective Constable Sally Blower, who had taken a statement from Frances on 20 November 1974, read the young girl's words to the court.
 Frances had heard a scream, and a few minutes later had watched as her mother (blood on her face) and father had entered the room.
 Her mother had then sent her to bed.
 She later heard her father calling for her mother, asking where she was, and watched as he left the bathroom and walked downstairs.
 She also described how Rivett did not normally work on Thursday nights.

-The landlord of the Plumbers Arms pub described how Lady Lucan had entered his bar covered "head to toe in blood" before she fell into "a state of shock".
+The landlord of the Plumbers Arms pub described how Veronica had entered his bar covered "head to toe in blood" before she fell into "a state of shock".
 He claimed that she shouted "Help me, help me, I've just escaped from being murdered!", and "My children, my children, he's murdered my nanny!"
 Simpson outlined his post-mortem examination, concluding that death was caused by "blunt head injuries" and "inhalation of blood".
-He confirmed that the lead pipe found at the scene was most likely responsible for Rivett's injuries; some, to the left eye and mouth, he thought more likely to have been caused by punches from a clenched fist.
+He confirmed that the lead pipe found at the scene was most likely responsible for Rivett's injuries; some injuries, to the left eye and mouth, he thought more likely to have been caused by punches from a clenched fist.

-The last person to confirm seeing Lucan alive, Susan Maxwell-Scott, told the court that the earl looked "dishevelled", and his hair "a little ruffled".
+The last person to confirm seeing Lucan alive, Susan Maxwell-Scott, told the court that he looked "dishevelled", and his hair "a little ruffled".
 His trousers had a damp patch on the right hip.
-Lucan had told her that he was walking or passing by the Lower Belgrave Street residence when he saw Veronica being attacked by a man.
+Lucan had told her that he was walking or passing by the Lower Belgrave Street when he saw Veronica being attacked by a man.
 He let himself in but slipped in a pool of blood at the bottom of the stairs.
 He told Maxwell-Scott that the attacker ran off, and that Veronica was "very hysterical" and accused him of having hired a hitman to kill her.